Robbity/MusicRating/README.md

 # Instructions for Grader

-- You can generate the first required action related to adding Xs to a Y by...
+- You can generate the first required action related to adding Xs to a Y by submitting album data and clicking 'add album'
+- **Instructions for adding an album:** Album must have a name.
+If listened is not ticked, then the rating doesn't matter.
+If listened is ticked, then give a rating from 0-10.

-- You can generate the second required action related to adding Xs to a Y by...
+- You can generate the second required action related to adding Xs to a Y by selecting the albums you would like to remove on the table, and then clicking 'remove album'.
+(You can select multiple).

-- You can locate my visual component by...
+- You can locate my visual component by starting up the application, as I have a splash screen.

-- You can save the state of my application by...
+- You can save the state of my application by clicking the save button located at the bottom.

-- You can reload the state of my application by...
+- You can reload the state of my application by clicking the load button located at the bottom.